mit-dci/mas.s62/pset02/README.md

 The server, at hubris.media.mit.edu, should be up and running from the 20th to the 28th.

+note: The server was down for an hour or two on Tuesday the 20th, and is back up after fixing some bugs.

 ## Block specifications

 Blocks are ASCII strings, with a maximum lenght of 100 characters.
 The block format is: